 The New York City Department of Education (DOE) is committed to ensuring that its programs, services, and activities are accessible to staff, members of the school community, students and family members with disabilities.
-The DOE assesses all of its buildings on a continuing basis to determine which schools are accessible to individuals with disabilities.
+The DOE assesses all of its buildings across all 32 Community School Districts on an ongoing basis to determine the level of accessibility for individuals with disabilities.

 |All educational primary function areas within the building are accessible.
 The building either has a construction date of 1992 or after, or represents a building where major alterations, additions or remediations have been made to pre-1992 construction to provide full accessibility.|